Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Results

-This current profile is reflected in the radial Ohmic heating profile (figure~\ref{fig:kink_straight_ohmic_heating_profile}) and, consequently, in the radial pressure profile (figure~\ref{fig:pressure_profiles}).
+This current profile is reflected in the radial Ohmic heating profile (Figure~\ref{fig:kink_straight_ohmic_heating_profile}) and, consequently, in the radial gas pressure profile (Figure~\ref{fig:pressure_profiles}).
 The highly pressurised core extends to $r\approx 0.2$--$0.4$ (depending on the value of $\eta$) before increasing slightly around $r\approx 0.7$.
-The secondary bump in pressure is due to the outer shell of current.
-The pressure gradient near the axis provides the outwardly directed pressure force which competes against the binding action of the magnetic tension \rs{to (potentially) result in the}{and this provides the mechanism of} \rs{fluting}{flute} instability \rs{}{excitation}.
-The magnitude of the pressure gradient depends strongly on the value of \rs{}{resistivity} $\eta$, with lower values producing shallower gradients which (as shall be seen) are more stable to the \rs{fluting}{flute} instability.
-Indeed, when $\eta=0$, the radial pressure profile is nearly flat and the tube stable to the \rs{fluting}{flute} instability.
+The secondary bump in gas pressure is due to the outer shell of current.
+The gas pressure gradient near the axis provides the outwardly directed gas pressure force which competes against the binding action of the magnetic tension and this provides the mechanism of flute instability excitation.
+The magnitude of the gas pressure gradient depends strongly on the value of resistivity $\eta$, with lower values producing shallower gradients which (as shall be seen) are more stable to the flute instability.
+Indeed, when $\eta=0$, the radial gas pressure profile is nearly flat and the tube stable to the flute instability.

-In all cases unstable to the \rs{fluting}{flute} instability, it occurs \rs{some time}{} between $t=20$ and $t=30$. \rs{During this time, the}{The} continued driving at the boundaries eventually injects enough twist that the tube also becomes unstable to the kink instability.
-This initially develops linearly alongside \rs{}{or shortly after} the \rs{fluting}{flute} instability and then erupts during the \rs{kink's}{its} nonlinear phase, dominating the dynamics and disrupting the \rs{fluting}{flute} instability.
-The \rs{}{onset and the competition} of the two instabilities is strongly affected by the value of $\eta$ and the viscosity model used.
+In all cases unstable to the flute instability, it occurs between $t=20$ and $t=30$.
+The continued driving at the boundaries eventually injects enough twist that the tube also becomes unstable to the kink instability.
+The kink initially develops linearly alongside or shortly after the flute instability and then erupts during its nonlinear phase, dominating the dynamics and disrupting the flute instability.
+The onset and the competition of the two instabilities is strongly affected by the value of $\eta$ and the viscosity model used.